ounihani/myapp/README.md

 - run cp cp .env.example .env to create .env file for your project

-- genereate an encryption key using cp .env.example .env
+- genereate an encryption key using php artisan key:generate

 - create an empty database for your project and fill it's credentials in the .env file